cysouw/diathesis/text/c13_zumInfinitive.md

 g.
 [Beim Schreiben]~PP~ ist er eingeschlafen.
 :::

 Different from [@last], some preposition+article+infinitive combinations have special characteristics indicating that they are in the process of being grammaticalised into bound morphology, namely (i) they are fused, (ii) unstressed, (iii) inseparable and (iv) cannot be modified.
 I will call such a fixed combination a *Präpositionsinfinitiv*.
 Such fixed combinations behave syntactically as a non-finite verbform, alongside the *Partizip*, *Infinitiv* and *zu‑Infinitiv*.
-For example, they regularly occur in the so-called right sentence bracket, in which all German non-finite verbs are placed.
+For example, they regularly occur in the so-called 'right sentence bracket' at the end of a clause, in which all German non-finite verbs are placed.

 By definition, a combination of preposition+article+infinitive is a grammaticalised *Präpositionsinfinitiv* when the following characteristics hold.
 These characteristics will be illustrated in more detail below.